 Can I file for a divorce within 3 years of marriage?

-You may file for a divorce before 3 years with leave of court (i.e permission from the court), but you will need to provide evidence of exceptional circumstances (e.g. where the applicant is unable to locate his/her spouse, extreme physical violence etc.)
+You may file for a divorce before 3 years with permission from the court (previously known as “leave of court”), but you will need to provide evidence of exceptional circumstances (e.g. where the applicant is unable to locate his/her spouse, extreme physical violence etc.)

-This application for leave is not the same as the application for divorce, and is to be filed on top of the divorce application.
+This application for permission is not the same as the application for divorce, and is to be filed on top of the divorce application.

 2. Annul Your Marriage